isaqb-org/glossary/manuscript/3-terms-M-Z.md

 * For runtime views, use sequence- or activity diagrams (with swimlanes).
 Object diagrams can theoretically be used, but are practically not adviced, as they become cluttered even for small scenarios.
 * For Deployment views, use deployment diagrams with node symbols.

+{#term-unit-test}
+### Unit Test
+Test of the smallest testable parts of system to determine whether they are fit for use.

+Depending on implementation technology, a _unit_ might be a method, function, interface or similar element.

 {#term-usability-quality-attribute}
 ### Usability Quality Attribute